Analytical and Organic Environmental Chemistry

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-CH3121 is a semester module in English language at Master’s level which is offered in winter semester.
+CH3121 is a semester module in English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 |150 h||45 h||5 CP|

 - Occurrence and sources of organic chemicals and appropriate sampling strategies.

 - Enrichment and purification techniques (in air, water, organic phases, soil), analytical techniques based on sorption and poly parameter linear free energy relationships.

 - Reaction chemistry and analytical techniques to decipher mechanisms (Transformation kinetics, hydrolysis, Hammett relationships, oxidation & reduction, isotope effects, concentration dynamics).

 - Photo-stability of organic compounds (direct & indirect photolysis, photo-produced reactive intermediates).

 - Analytical tools for decision-making on remediation, and environmental risk assessment.